It even makes sense to start with minimum power and increase it until the necessary area is covered.

 If you drive an amplifier at full power the output will distort.
 This is easy to test with a car radio: turn it on full blast and try to make sense of the lyrics.
 A distorted signal is hard to decode and in WiFi parlance this means transmission errors and retransmissions, which will slow down the network.
 You can increase performance by lowering the transmit power.

 A strong signal will cause interference in a large area.
-Even though the extra milliwatts won’t benefit us, they will consume limited air time and interfere with all other WiFi networks in the area (look back at point 0 at the beginning of the article).
+Even though the extra milliwatts won’t benefit you, they will consume limited air time and interfere with all other WiFi networks in the area (look back at point 0 at the beginning of the article).

 Think about it security wise as well: Why should anyone across the street be able to receive your WiFi signal?

 8. Longer lifetime